mabdusshakur/mabdusshakur/README.md

 * Throughout my high school years (2017-2022), My insatiable curiosity propelled me towards game development with Unity and Unreal Engine,(C#,C++.), backend development with Laravel, SQL, and Node.js for Discord bot dev.
 And I have done freelance works, honing my skills in C++, C#, desktop applications, web apps, and reverse engineering.

 * In 2023, I took a year-long college hiatus to immerse myself in my passions, exploring AI/ML, Android development with Kotlin, DSA, and even dabbled in competitive programming.
 My linguistic curiosity also flourished, as I began learning various foreign languages.
-I utilized this dropout year to the fullest, expanding my skillset and nurturing my love for technology.
+I utilized this dropout year to the fullest, expanding my skillset and nurturing my love for technology and embarking on a journey of cultural discovery.
+My wanderlust propelled me across continents, immersing myself in diverse communities and exploring the tapestry of human experiences.
+This enriching year not only honed my technical skills but also broadened my perspective, fostering a deeper appreciation for the world's vibrant tapestry of cultures and peoples.

 * Beyond my technical skills, I’m known for my helpful nature and commitment to truth.
 I believe in thinking about the betterment of others and standing up for what’s right, even if it means walking alone.
 I’m always ready to lend a hand and share my knowledge with others.